otlw/assess/README.md

 Your secrets.json-file should look like this:
 >'{seed: "baseball poet vague session shrimp humus embrace glare monkey donkey balony bread"}'

-If you want to deploy the minimal version of a fathom network, temporarily remove the third and fourth migration file (./migrations/3_... & 4...).
+- If you want to deploy the minimal version of a fathom network, temporarily remove the third and fourth migration file (./migrations/3_... & 4...).

-If you also want to seed the network with some initial users in the mew-concept and distribute the token to them, create a specific list of accounts, which you save it as `./intitialMembers.json` in the root-folder of the project.
+- If you also want to seed the network with some initial users in the mew-concept and distribute the token to them, create a specific list of accounts, which you save it as `./intitialMembers.json` in the root-folder of the project.

 Its content should look like this:
 >'{accounts: ['0xaccount1...', 0xaccount2...', ... ]}'

-Then uncomment the respective lines in the migration files.
+Next, you need make initial user list available in the 3rd and 4th
+migration-file: Open them and follow the instructions in the comments telling you do comment and un-comment the relevant lines.

 Lastly, run
 >'truffle migrate --rinkeby'